 AGIA ANNA – A FAMILY-FRIENDLY COASTAL RETREAT

 Our preferred swimming beach in North Evia is where yiayia (Grandma) is from.
 An endless sweep of charcoal shores, Agia Anna is Evia’s longest beach, looking out into the gentle outline of Skopelos in the horizon.
 Pebbly on the “organised” end (i.e. providing sunbeds and food service) with cafes and taverns lining the boardwalk, the sandier, wilder bit is where four-star, simple-but-sleek Thalatta resides.
-Bringing a surprise bit of flash when it first arrived on the nonchalant village scene, its now a seaside destination in itself, fitted out with family-sized rooms (just be careful of stairs with toddlers), airy restaurants, and a rave-worthy kids club.
+Bringing a surprise bit of flash when it first arrived on the nonchalant village scene, it’s now a seaside destination in itself, fitted out with family-sized rooms (just be careful of stairs with toddlers), airy restaurants, and even a kids club.

 Some menu tips in these parts: order thrapsalo instead of fried calamari – distinctly more tender and tasty.
-And trade lobster in for crayfish – sublimely sweet and delicately succulent.
+And trade lobster for crayfish – sublimely sweet and delicately succulent.
 The region is also famed for its specialty shellfish like gialisteres, chténia scallops, and razor clams.

 COASTAL DRIVES, SEASIDE TOWNS & THERMAL SPRINGS

-A once especially scenic seaside road runs from Limni to Rovies and Edipsos in the northeast.
+A scenic seaside road runs from Limni to Rovies and Edipsos in the northeast.
 And while the fires consumed Limni and Rovies, it self-extinguished in Ilia before reaching the thermal spring spa town and port of Edipsos.

 A 30-minute drive from Rovies is North Evia’s most famous draw.
 The thermal springs of Edipsos drew all from Aristotle and Marcus Aurelius to Winston Churchill by the curative powers of its rich mineral content.
 A stately 19th century Thermae Sylla Wellness Hotel dominates the small spa town.
 Natural wells fill its pools daily with enriching waters saturated with metals and chemicals.
 While its indoor pool is only for guests over 15, infants and young children can enjoy it’s outdoor pool with sea water mixed into its spring waters.
 If you’re not a hotel guest, you can still enjoy the area’s therapeutic waters in the beach fronting the hotel where spring waters spill into the sea.